-A Green River fly fishing guide service since 1978, Old Moe Guide Service has been providing day fly fishing trips, over night fly fishing trips, and an up to date fly fishing report.
+A trusted Green River fly fishing guide service since 1978, Old Moe Guide Service has been providing day fly fishing trips, over night fly fishing trips, and an up to date Green River fly fishing report.

-The best way to experience the Green River in Utah is to hire a professional fly fishing Guide.
-Green River fly fishing Guides fish these waters day in and day out and have intimate knowledge of the Green River.
+The best way to experience the Green in Utah is to hire a professional Green River fly fishing Guide.
+Our fly fishing Guides fish these waters day in and day out and have intimate knowledge of the Green River river.
 Our Guides love fishing DRY FLIES when ever possible.
 If the dry flies are slow they will change methods and do whatever it takes to put you on more fish, so success is almost a guarantee.
 They have many years of experience guiding fly fisherman.
 All of our Green River fly fishing guides supply transportation to and from the the river, flies and tippet.
-All of our Green River fly fishing guides prepare a shore lunch,most of them will grill a hot lunch on the colder days,or when ever you request it.
 Our goal is to give you a great day on the water.

-On the Green River beginner's are absolutely welcome.You do not need to know a thing about fly fishing to have success on the Green.Our guides are very patient teachers and they will give you the tools you need to become a good fly fisherman.The Green River is a unique and one of a kind river, with an estimated trout population of 21 thousand fish per mile.The Green River has very consistent fishing year round.
-One of the most common questions that people ask me about the Green is (what is the best time of year to catch lots of fish on the Green River?)
+Beginner's are absolutely welcome.You do not need to know a thing about fly fishing to have success on the Green.Our professional Green River Fishing Guides are very patient teachers and they will give you the tools you need to become a good fly fisherman.The Green River is a unique and one of a kind river, with an estimated trout population of 21 thousand fish per mile.The Green has very consistent fishing year round.
+One of the most common questions that people ask me about the Green is (what is the best time of year to catch lots of fish?)
 I would have to say that the month of April offers some of the easiest fly fishing.
 The Blue-Wing-Olive May fly hatch in April can cause a feeding frenzy, making the trout exceedingly easy to catch.
-There are a lot of other times of year that the fly fishing is extremely good as well I talk more about that in my fly fishing report.
-Our Green River fly fishing guides will make sure that you have a great day no matter when you decide to come fly fishing.
+There are a lot of other times of year that the fly fishing is extremely good as well I talk more about that in my Green River Fishing Report.
+Our Knowledgeable Fly Fishing Guides will make sure that you have a great day no matter when you decide to come fly fishing.

 The Green River